We can help you gain insight, rebuild relationships and learn new skills.

 Our session length is either one hour or 90 minutes – we usually recommend 90 mins when they are over 12.
 Sessions are usually outside and/ or in the indoor arena with the horses although when it is cold we can also work in the heated office with the cats.
 While with the horses, riding can be an option in time but this is low key and not a huge focus of the sessions – we focus more upon the relationship that develops between a client and horse and the opportunities that arise from this.
 We also draw on a lot of story telling with and about the horses.

-As of January 1, 2018 our rate is $150/ hour plus GST.
+As of May 1, 2019 our counselling rate is $170/ hour plus GST.
 We provide you with a receipt which you may be able to submit for reimbursement if you have a health insurance plan and/ or for tax purposes.

 Intake Questions for Minor Clients

 Healing Hooves is fully funded as an approved service provider with Calgary and Area Child and Family Services, and Central Alberta Child and Family Services.